herrBez/baffo/README.md

   <<< 'filter{ mutate { add_field => {"[test]" => "foo"}}}'
 ```

+The program outputs a JSON Dictionary with one entry per generated pipeline.
+The main-pipeline is called `main-pipeline-<filename>`.

+You can use tools like `yq` and `jq` to manipulate them.

 #### Check

 The `check` command verifies the syntax of Logstash configuration files: